 Talk for Writing - Talk for Writing is a strategy that helps to develop children's speaking and listening and, therefore, their writing.
-For more information on Talk for Write, click here.
+For more information on Talk for Writing, click here.

-Imitation - this stage of Talk for Write involves imitating (copying) the text that has been learnt
+Imitation - this stage of Talk for Writing involves imitating (copying) the text that has been learnt

-Innovation - this stage of Talk for Write involves slightly changing the text that has been learnt
+Innovation - this stage of Talk for Writing involves slightly changing the text that has been learnt

-Invention - this stage of Talk for Write involves children creating their own text, based on their imitation and innovation.
+Invention - this stage of Talk for Writing involves children creating their own text, based on their imitation and innovation.

 Story map - pictures used to show a story.